7:30-9:30pm: Dina Hornbaker

 Outside Plaza, Kanawha County Main Library, 123 Capitol St., Charleston, WV 25301, (304) 343 4646 – FREE

-The Rogues formed for last year’s Celtic Calling as a tribute to The Pogues.
-They’ve kept an appetite for Guinness and the music, playing regularly in bars, at WTSQ’S rooftop anniversary bash, and The Mountain State Craft Fair.
-This 7 piece band, featuring accordion, fiddle, banjo, flute and whistle, and a shuffling rythym section, will be mixing up Pogues, Drinking Songs and their own material.
+The Rogues formed for the first year of Celtic Calling as a tribute to The Pogues.
+They’ve kept an appetite for Guinness and the music, playing regularly in area bars, and Festivals.
+This 8 piece band, featuring accordion, fiddle, banjo, flute and whistle, and a shuffling rythym section, will be mixing up Pogues, Drinking Songs and their own material.

 The Boulevard Tavern, 806 Kanawha Blvd E, Charleston, WV 25301, Admission – FREE

 Sat.
 EVE, March 3rd 2018

 The Stores will pull on their experience of being a regular closer at the St Patrick's East End Pub Crawl, Fiddle and Whistle Player Joseph's Irish heritage and travels to Ireland, deliver a Celtic tinged set, with their own originals from their nationally acclaimed 2nd album, 'Little Lights'.
 Always a good time.